DJ-Ben-DJB/PRD-LRP-PD-DOCS/docs/Medical-Guide/Physicals.md

 ---
 layout: default
-title: Physical Exams
+title: Checkup & Physicals
 parent: Medical-Guide
 ---

-# Physical Exams
+# Checkup & Physicals

 Physicals are a routine part of onboarding and general health maintenance.
 These may be required for police before active duty.